 "Buy and not know what to do next” is a bigger issue.

 Investing demands not only what and when to buy, but what and when to sell.

-For stock screening, define exit criteria for positions in each strategy and decide how often you will evaluate the positions.
+Use stock screening.
+Define exit criteria for positions in each strategy and decide how often you will evaluate the positions.
 When a position is no longer worthwhile, close it.
 It is that simple - a screen for buy criteria; a screen for sell criteria.

 We value your suggestions, comments, and questions.